JuliaDynamics/DynamicalSystems.jl/docs/src/visualizations.md

     norm,      # or arbitrary function of the state
 ]

+# Define what variables will be visualized as state space trajectory
-# same as above, any indexing works:
+# same as above, any indexing works, but ensure to make the vector `Any`
+# so that integers are not converted to symbolic variables
 idxs = Any[1, y, 3]

 u0s = [